SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 1. Log into [SESYNC's Jupyter Server](https://jupyter.sesync.org).
 2. Go to **File -> New Launcher**.
-3. Click on Terminal.
+3. Click on **Terminal**.
 The terminal will open in a new tab.

 ![]({% include asset.html path="images/terminal_jupyter.png" %})

 #### Create a new repository

-Create a repository on GitHub.
+Create a repository on GitHub.com.
 Once created, you'll see a page like the one below.

 ![]({% include asset.html path="images/copy-repo-url.png" %})